iam-jawad/DevOpsAssessment/.github/README.md

 ## Run it
 ### Deploy
 Once all above Pre-Requisite steps are done you will be ready to give it a run.\
 For that, push any small change in to main branch and deployment workflow will be triggered.
 Once that will complete successfully infrastructure will be provisioned on your AWS account.
-Which will contain following resources.

-1) VPC
-2) Four Subnets (two public and two private).
-3) A Nat Gateway (this will be attached in one of the public subnets to provide secure internet conectivity to pods deployed in private subnets).
-4) A Internet Gateway.
-5) Two Route Tables (one with rule to route traffic from private subnets to nat gateway and other with rule to route traffic between public subnets and internet gateway).
-6) EKS Cluster using Fargate (all required IAM policies and roles also will be created).
-7) A OIDC Provider for EKS cluster conectivity with other AWS resources.
-8) Two Fargate Profiles (one for kube-system namespace and other for custom namespace in which you can deploy application using helm code available in this repo.
-To improve security both profiles will be attached with private subnets so that pods can be deployed only in private subnets.).
-9) Install Metrics Server so that HPA can be implemented on cluster.
-10) Install AWS LoadBalancer Controller for handling ingress resources (all required IAM policies, roles and service account also will be created).
 ### Destroy
 To destroy whole infrastructure trigger workflow manually with value "destroy" and a second workflow to destroy infrastructure will be triggered.
 After it will be completed successfully your AWS account will be cleaned.